Assessing non-Gaussian quantum state conversion with the stellar rank: Gaussian conversion

-Quantum state conversion can be exact or approximate, deterministic or probabilistic (heralded).
+Quantum state conversion can be exact or approximate, deterministic or probabilistic (post-selected/heralded).
 In what follows, we study both deterministic and probabilistic cases under the same umbrella.
-We focus on exact Gaussian conversion in section \ref{sec:exact} and on approximate Gaussian conversion in \ref{sec:approximate}.
-Throughout this section, we use the Gaussian conversion from $\ket2$ to $\ket1\otimes\ket1$ as a guiding pedagogical example.
-We further illustrate our results with numerical examples inspired from Gaussian conversion protocols which have been studied theoretically and/or demonstrated experimentally in sections \ref{sec:nogoreg} and \ref{sec:num}.
+Using approximate stellar rank as our main tool, we focus on exact Gaussian conversion in section \ref{sec:exact} and on approximate Gaussian conversion in section \ref{sec:approximate}.
+We further obtain strong no-go results for Gaussian conversion in section \ref{sec:nogo}.
+We illustrate our results with numerical examples inspired from Gaussian conversion protocols which have been studied theoretically and/or demonstrated experimentally in section \ref{sec:num}.